DIRECTOR OF EDUCATION

 has served as the Director of Education at The Muny since July 2019.
 She has worked in the arts for almost 20 years and has taught musical theatre and voice on all academic levels.
 She has also directed, music directed and accompanied an innumerable amount of award-winning professional and youth productions in theatres across the country.
 Tali was a teaching artist with Tennessee Performing Arts Center (Nashville, TN) and Metropolis Performing Arts Center (Chicago, IL), where she also served as the Director of the Music School.
 After relocating to St. Louis in 2009, Tali founded her own performing arts studio which offered private lessons and youth musical theatre programs in various school districts and parks and recreation departments throughout the city.
 She taught music and drama within the Archdiocese of St. Louis, was a member of the Theatre and Voice Faculty at COCA and music directed for several youth and community theatre groups.
 She also conducted a series of musical theatre professional development workshops for educators in the Archdiocese.
 In 2016, she completed the Music Directing Intensive at the legendary Goodspeed Opera House.
 Tali was formerly the Director of Education and Outreach at Stages St. Louis, as well as the Director/Music Director of their pre-professional groups, Triple Threats and Triple Threat TEENS.
 The Performing Arts Academy saw many successes under her leadership through her restructuring of programming and partnerships formed with Lincoln Center Education, the Educational Theatre Association and iTheatrics.
 She most recently served as an Adjudicator/Workshop Leader at the Junior Theatre Festival and directed a pilot production of The Drowsy Chaperone Jr. for MTI and iTheatrics.
 Tali is currently an adjunct voice faculty member at the Conservatory of Theatre Arts at Webster University.

-enjoys an exciting and wide-ranging professional career as a choreographer, performer, audition coach and educator working in theatres and universities across the country.
-In 2008, he became a regular fixture at The Muny, where his skills expanded to include director and producer.
-In 2012, he was designated Resident Choreographer.
-During this time, he collaborated with top artistic teams on a multitude of productions and supervised the creative expansion of the esteemed Muny Teen program.
-In 2018, he was appointed Artistic Associate.
+Michael Baxter enjoys an exciting and wide-ranging professional career as a choreographer, performer and educator working in theatres and universities across the country.
+His Muny career began in 2008, when he was hired as a performer.
+Between 2012 and 2018, he served as Resident Choreographer, during which time he collaborated with top artistic teams on a multitude of productions and supervised the creative expansion of the esteemed Muny Teen program.
+Over the last eight years, he has become a regular fixture at The Muny and his unique skills have expanded to include directing and producing.
+Appointed in 2018, he now serves as the Artistic Associate.

-Among his duties as Artistic Associate, Michael works directly with the Artistic Director/Executive Producer on all aspects of production.
-He ensures that creative execution and integrity exist at the highest professional standard, while facilitating artistic development to engage and inspire connection between artists, audience, and the community.
+Among his duties as Artistic Associate, Michael works directly with the Artistic Director/Executive Producer, Mike Isaacson, on all aspects of production.
+He helps to ensure that the producer’s vision and the artists’ experience exist at the highest professional standard.
 He oversees and coordinates the hiring of all freelance artistic personnel, including directors, choreographers, music directors and actors.
-He is responsible for spearheading every aspect of Muny casting and specializes in cultivating lasting creative partnerships that might originate in the audition room, but go well beyond the stage.
+He is responsible for spearheading every aspect of Muny casting and specializes in cultivating lasting creative partnerships beyond the stage that originate in the audition room.

-A graduate of Webster University, Michael currently serves as the primary liaison between The Muny and The Conservatory of Theatre Arts, where he is also an adjunct faculty member.
-Michael is an active member of Actors’ Equity Association (AEA) and an associate member of the Society of Stage Directors and Choreographers (SDC).
+A graduate of Webster University, Michael currently serves as the primary liaison between The Muny and The Conservatory of Theatre Arts at Webster, where he is also an adjunct faculty member.
+Michael is an active member of the Actors’ Equity Association (AEA) and an associate member of the Society of Stage Directors and Choreographers (SDC).

 Kwofe Coleman began his Muny career in 1998 as an usher and has served as the Managing Director since 2018.
 Coleman has held several other positions at The Muny including staff accountant, house manager and digital communications manager and director of marketing.
 In the Director of Marketing and Communications position, Coleman directed the teams responsible for all external communications, marketing campaigns and the development of strategies to meet The Muny’s annual revenue budget.